Efficient Imputation for Patch-based Missing Single-cell Data via Cluster-regularized Optimal Transport: Experiment

 \subsection{Baselines}

 We evaluate the performance of our method against several state-of-the-art models for single-cell sequencing, focusing on tasks such as data recovery and clustering.
-The selected single-cell imputation baselines include MAGIC \citep{van_dijk_recovering_2018}, AutoImpute \citep{talwar_autoimpute_2018}, DeepImpute \citep{arisdakessian_deepimpute_2019}, JAMIE \citep{cohen_kalafut_joint_2023}, scBFP \citep{lee_single-cell_2024}, DCA \citep{eraslan_single-cell_2019} and scButterfly \citep{cao_scbutterfly_2024}.
+The selected baselines include both single-modality imputation methods and multimodal integration approaches.
+Single-modality baselines include MAGIC~\cite{dijk_recovering_2018}, AutoImpute~\cite{talwar_autoimpute_2018}, DeepImpute~\cite{arisdakessian_deepimpute_2019}, scBFP~\cite{lee_single-cell_2024}, and DCA~\cite{eraslan_single-cell_2019}.
+For multimodal inference, we include JAMIE~\cite{kalafut_jamie_nodate}, scButterfly~\cite{cao_scbutterfly_2024}, totalVI~\cite{gayoso_joint_2021}, and MultiVI~\cite{ashuach_multivi_2023}, which are variational autoencoder–based frameworks for cross-modality prediction.
+In addition, we include SCOTv2~\cite{demetci_scotv2_2022}, an optimal transport–based multimodal alignment method.
 Detailed descriptions of these methods are available in Section A.2 of Supplementary Materials.
+To ensure fair runtime comparison, we followed the original implementations of each baseline method.
+Methods implemented in deep learning frameworks (e.g., DeepImpute, JAMIE, scButterfly) were executed with GPU acceleration when supported, while CPU-oriented methods (e.g., MAGIC, AutoImpute) were executed on the CPU as required by their official implementations.
+No algorithmic modifications were introduced.

 In addition to these baselines, we also assessed clustering performance on raw data without imputation (denoted as RAW) to demonstrate the necessity of the data imputation.